C1harlieL/vocosinger/README.md

 ## Usage

+After words in add integer values to shift the voice by:

+`-t "<Enter some text to speak here>" 1 4 -7 -3 5 12`

-`python vocosinger.py -t "hey hows it going world" 1 5 3 6 3`
+`python vocosinger.py -t "hey hows it going world" 1 5 -3 6 -4`